 If your solution is only a Solve GPS Location, you will still need to use +Add Solution, and then leave the solution word field blank to default to GPS enforcement.
 Note that you can still add a custom message to the solution.

 For self-guided hunts, we don't recommend using Clue Open and Auto-Skip Times.
 These are intended mainly for hosted hunts.

 Self-guided hunts don't usually need many messages.
-However, if you added a Maximum Hunt Time (found in 2.
+However, if you added a Hunt Expiration Time (found in 2.
 Policies), you may want to add a message warning players before time runs out.

 Self-guided hunts don't need a Finish Code.
 They will end automatically when

-all clues have been either solved or skipped, or when the maximum hunt yime has been
+all clues have been either solved or skipped, or when the hunt expiration time has been

 reached.
 Post-Hunt Text and Post-Hunt Media will appear automatically once